19wh1a1288/II-IT-B-Lab/DS-LAB/SelectionSort/README.md

 - swap the first location with the minimum value in the array
 - assign the second element as min.
 - Repeat the process until we get a sorted array.
-- In Output 1 , we take an array of 5 elements which is unsorted then we search the minimum element in the array

 ## Output

 ![output1](output1.PNG)